gepetobio/100-days-of-code/r1-log.md

 ### R1D11
 Today I kept working on my Random Quote Machine app.
 It's working with React and I managed to apply a bit of the Functional Programming knowleged I got so far.
 I still need to polish it as it's too rough but the main functionalities are working!!!
 I also studied Functional Programming (Functors and Monads Laws) and my brain fried a bit.
 But I'll get there!
 Couldn't do my hangout session again but I'll try to do it tomorrow!

+### R1D12
+Today I refactore my Random Quote Machine app (actually, I created a second version of it but kept the first for future reference).
+After some constructive feedback, I saw that I could do better with Pure Functions so that's why I refactored.
+There's still room for improvement, though.
+I also studied the laws of Monads and fried my brain.
+Functors and Monads have been the toughest topics in Functional Programming so far (not that I already know all about the rest of Functional Programming).
+No hangouts today again...
+I'll try on again next week.